aresp1/aresp1/README.md

 I am a bioinformatician with experience in neuroscience and oncology research.
 I work with a variety of omics datasets and enjoy developing reproducible analytical pipelines and extracting meaningful insights from complex biological data.

 - Interests: single-cell analysis, spatial transcriptomics, machine learning applications in biomedicine.
-- Looking for opportunities in: bioinformatics, omics analysis, or data science.
+- Looking for opportunities in: bioinformatics, omics analysis or data science.

 ---